rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 **Note**: You can configure your account resources, such as Cloud Servers and Cloud Load Balancers, to use a ServiceNet IP address instead of the public IP address.
-Any traffic that occurs between your cloud resources on the Rackspace Network does not incur bandwidth charges.
+Any traffic that occurs between your cloud resources on the Rackspace network does not incur bandwidth charges.

 If you filter traffic to your servers by using a firewall, the best